Parameter#

 toSparseCoo()

-Convert symbol to a sparse COOrdinate numpy.array format
+Converts the parameter records to a SciPy sparse COOrdinate format (coo_matrix).

 toValue()